 - 13. Updates to this notice

-In this statement, “Demys” refers to Demys Limited, a company incorporated in Scotland under the Companies Acts of the United Kingdom under registered number SC197176 and having its registered office at 33 Melville Street, Edinburgh, EH3 7JF.
+In this statement, “Demys” refers to Demys Limited, a company incorporated in Scotland under the Companies Acts of the United Kingdom under registered number SC197176 and having its registered office at 15 William Street, South West Lane, Edinburgh, EH3 7LL.

 Demys shares personal information received from its clients with registry and registrar partners, certificate authorities and dispute resolution providers to allow it to provide domain name management and related services, comply with regulatory and legal requirements, and improve its products.
 It is often essential to the making of a domain name registration or the ordering of an SSL certificate and the implementation of the underlying contract that such personal information is supplied to the providers of the services concerned.
 Such personal information is used to allow network operators to ensure network and information security and to contact one another with regard to systems connected to the public Internet to ensure smooth functioning of these systems.
 It is also used by law enforcement agencies or parties engaged in civil enforcement to contact the registrant (such as in cases of potential trade mark infringements).